AWS · MLS-C01

 Holders of the AWS Certified Machine Learning – Specialty credential are positioned for senior ML engineering, data science, and MLOps roles in organizations running production AI workloads on AWS.
 According to Skillsoft's 2024 IT Skills and Salary Report, the average salary for MLS-C01 holders reaches $213,267 at senior levels, reflecting the credential's recognition as an advanced, specialist qualification.
 Mid-career professionals (5–9 years) with this certification average around $157,460, with experienced engineers frequently exceeding $193,000 annually.
 The World Economic Forum's Future of Jobs Report projects demand for AI and ML specialists will grow more than 80% by 2030, underpinning strong long-term market value for this credential.
 As AWS retires MLS-C01 in March 2026, current holders gain a competitive differentiation window; the AWS Certified Machine Learning Engineer – Associate is the recommended next credential for professionals who want to maintain AWS-validated ML expertise after the retirement date.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 860 questions.

 Explanation